chriskrycho/v5.chriskrycho.com/site/pages/about.md

 Since graduating college, I have been working more or less full-time in the software industry.
 I starting out writing avionics software and then hazards and risk mitigation software for the energy industry.
 After picking up web development on the side, I eventually transitioned into web development full time.
 You can see my [<abbr title="curriculum vitae">CV</abbr>](/cv/) for the nitty-gritty professional-historical details!
 Below are just the salient bits of what I’m doing *right now*.

-### LinkedIn

-I’m currently a Senior Staff Software Engineer at LinkedIn, working on front-end infrastructure for what most people think of when you say LinkedIn: the app you sign into, send messages and read updates on, etc. These days my focus is on the overall technical direction of the app and supporting other engineers working on TypeScript adoption.
-In 2021 I led our adoption of [Ember Octane]—a project I had been doing prep work for in the app since August 2019.
-I am also a member of the Ember Framework core team, and since 2017 (well before I joined LinkedIn) I have been one of several people driving forward [TypeScript] adoption in the Ember community—culminating with the creation of the Ember TypeScript core team in 2022.
+Most recently I was a Senior Staff Software Engineer at LinkedIn, working on front-end infrastructure for what most people think of when you say LinkedIn: the app you sign into, send messages and read updates on, etc. For the past few years, I served as the tech lead for the flagship app and as the primary subject matter expert for LinkedIn’s TypeScript adoption effort.
+In 2021 I led LinkedIn’s adoption of [Ember Octane]—a project I had been doing prep work for in the app since August 2019.
+I was also a member of the Ember Framework core team, and since 2017 (well before I joined LinkedIn) I was one of several people driving forward [TypeScript] adoption in the Ember community—culminating with the creation of the Ember TypeScript core team in 2022.

 [Ember Octane]: https://emberjs.com/editions/octane/
 [TypeScript]: https://www.typescriptlang.org